alejio/mlops_tutorial/README.md

 ## 0Ops

 In this section we will deploy the ML-powered application to the world without "Ops" of any kind.

+### Note: Streamlit app

+For the purposes of this tutorial we will use a very simple application that uses an ML model to predict the sentiment of a user-provided movie review.

+The application itself is a slightly modified version of the `galleries/sentiment_analyzer` example Streamlit app found here awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit).

 ### Milestone 1: Deploy app to heroku